Frequently asked questions

 Bedding, utensils and crockery

 Unless stated otherwise on our individual halls of residence pages, you will need to supply your own crockery and cooking utensils.
 You will need to bring your own duvet, pillows, bed linen and towels.
-You can buy bedding, kitchen utensils and crockery from a number of retailers in Sheffield if you don't want to bring these items with you.
-Alternatively, you can also purchase kitchen and bedding items by pre-ordering from Uni Kit Out.
-Use the discount code SHU10 to receive 10% off.

 Make your room your home